 Regardless of the form of government and how much or how little control a congregation has over the selection of the elders and governance of the church, the critical point is the team of elders.
 Simply put, not just anyone can be an elder.
 Elders are elders because they are elders – not because they are elected.
 We cannot grow an elder.
 A man does not become an elder because he is elected.

 The Apostle Paul told the Ephesian elders that the Holy Spirit had made them elders.
 What a statement!
 Giving a man duties of oversight and shepherding does not make him spiritually mature.
 Only the Holy Spirit can prepare a man spiritually to be an elder.
-Only the Holy Spirit can impart the spiritual gift of teaching (1 Cor.
-12:28; Eph.
-4:11-12) and leading (Rom.
-12:8).
-It is interesting that the Greek words for teaching and leading in 1 Cor.
-12:28 and Romans 12:8 are rooted in the qualifications of 1 Timothy 3.
+Only the Holy Spirit can impart the spiritual gift of teaching (1 Corinthians 12:28; Ephesians 4:11-12) and leading (Romans 12:8).
+It is interesting that the Greek words for teaching and leading in 1 Corinthians 12:28 and Romans 12:8 are rooted in the qualifications of 1 Timothy 3.
 Elders are men with a unique combination of spiritual gifts and spiritual maturity which has been developed by the Holy Spirit.
 Wow, what a thought.

 Gene Getz adds this thought,